 Minus (-)

-Tip: The minus sign is particularly useful for when you have too many results.
+Tip: The minus sign can be particularly useful when you have too many search results.

 Phrases (" ")